Please note Dr. Heidi will be closed for the December holidays from December 13th to January 15th.

 1

-Check the symptoms
+Check your dog’s symptoms

 Is your dog “just scratching” or is it something more serious?